AndersonMamede/scriptcase-tools/README.md

 ### v0.1
 * Changes Scriptcase's main menu default behavior from "open when hover" to "open when click"
-* Changes code editor's fullscreen mode to collapse both left and right columns
+* Makes code editor's fullscreen mode collapse both left and right columns
 * Puts cursor and scroll back to its last position on code editor after saving/generating/running an application and when navigating through Scriptcase's left menu (events, applications settings, etc)
 * Adds shortcuts keys:
 	* F2 => Save current application (same as the save button in the toolbar)